 I am an anthropologist trained in political economy and gender studies.
 My research focuses on migration, the patriarchal family and rural capitalism.
-I am currently a Post-doctoral Associate at the School of Industrial and Labor Relations at Cornell University.
-I am also a member of Jamhoor.org, a Left magazine on South Asia and its diasporas.
+I am currently a Post-doctoral Associate at the School of Industrial and Labor Relations at Cornell University

 This research has been supported by the Wenner-Gren Foundation, Social Science and Humanities Research Council, Jackman Humanities Institute and the Centre for Ethnography.